Miklós Perényi is recognized as one of the great cellists of his

 went on to become a frequent visitor to the Marlboro Festival.

-Academy in Budapest, where he has held a professorship since 1980.
-He was
+in Budapest, where he has held a professorship since 1980.
+He was honoured with

-performing regularly around Europe, in Japan and China and in North and South
+regularly around Europe, in Japan and China and in North and South America.
+His

-America.
-His festival engagements have included Edinburgh, Lucerne, Prague,
+festival engagements have included Edinburgh, Lucerne, Prague, Salzburg, Vienna,

-and duo recitals and in chamber ensembles.
-Beyond performing and teaching, he
+orchestra, in solo and duo recitals and in chamber ensembles.
+Beyond performing

-also devotes his energies to composition of works for solo cello and for
+and teaching, he also devotes his energies to composition of works for solo

-he has appeared at the Schubertiade Schwarzenberg, the Edinburgh Festival and
+has appeared at the Schubertiade Schwarzenberg, the Edinburgh Festival and the

 Schwetzingen Festival, London’s Wigmore Hall and the 92nd Street in New York.